-A targeted ketogenic diet (TKD) is one that provides between 20 and 50 grams of carbohydrates every hour before or after a workout session (10).
+A targeted ketogenic diet (TKD) is one that provides between 20 and 50 grams of carbohydrates an hour before or after a workout session (10).
 That’s your entire daily carb allowance, but you must take it at a specific time.

 It also has a ketogenic advantage.
 Your body can then utilize that fast glucose to enhance your workouts, allowing you to burn even more fat.
 When done correctly, your body burns through those carbohydrates rapidly, and you’ll be back in ketosis before you know it.